 If the individual has another loved one that they are close to this can also be a good way to convince them to seek help.
 Many people, especially those who are suffering from depression, believe that someone else's worth is more than their own and may be willing to seek treatment to help someone else rather than to help themselves in any way.
 By appealing to this part of them, you may be able to help them along the path, though they may still be somewhat reluctant to do so.

 Convincing someone who is suffering from depression of their self-worth can be one of the most difficult ways to get them to seek treatment and help.
 Still, helping them to see their self-worth is an important aspect of the treatment process and by trying to help them along this path before they even begin, you can help them greatly.
-By talking with them, spending time with them and showing your support for them you may be able to convince them to get help for themselves or at least to acknowledge that the feelings they have are not healthy.
+By talking with them, spending time with them, reminding them that they are not alone, and showing your support for them, you may be able to convince them to get help for themselves.

-If you know someone who needs professional help to deal with depression you should check out BetterHelp, where you'll find plenty of psychiatrists and therapists available to work with you.
-The best part about it is that you'll never even have to leave your home, which can be a great introductory step for someone suffering from depression.
+If you know someone who needs professional help to deal with depression you should check out BetterHelp, where you'll find psychiatrists and therapists available to work with you.
+Online counseling is a good step for individuals who are unsure of therapy or who are having a hard time leaving their home.
 You can connect with someone that you feel comfortable with and start your sessions whenever and wherever you like.
-Even better, you're going to be connected to highly qualified and trained professionals who know how to work with you to get you back on the path to success and to a healthy life that you're going to enjoy.
+Even better, you're going to be connected to highly qualified and trained professionals who know how to work with you to get you back on the path to success, health, and wellness.